govalley/govalley.github.io/podcast/_posts/2019-10-13-the-journey-from-grief-to-joy.md

 ---
-title: "The Journey from Grief to Joy
+title: "The Journey from Grief to Joy"
 category: "The Gospel of John"
 speaker: Charles Smith
 mp3: 20191013.mp3